 By default, WordPress provides 2 options to add data (title and description).
-If we need more fields we need to customize it or use hooks.
-In this article, we will learn how to make custom fields in WordPress options.
+If we need more fields we need to customize them or use hooks.
+In this article, we will learn how to create custom fields in WordPress posts or page template

 The default fields provided by WordPress are: